Dependent Tuition Benefit – Non Middlebury Students

-Middlebury College provides educational assistance in the form of a Dependent Tuition Benefit for benefits eligible employees' dependent children who are pursuing full-time undergraduate work at an institution other than Middlebury College that is accredited under section 117 of the IRS Code.
+Middlebury College provides educational assistance in the form of payments toward tuition expenses for benefits-eligible employees' dependent children who are pursuing full-time undergraduate work at accredited institutions other than Middlebury College.

 Information contained below covers:

-In order to qualify for the Dependent Tuition Benefit, the following terms of eligibility must be met prior to the start of the semester for which the grant is being requested:
+In order to qualify for the Dependent Tuition-Non Middlebury Students benefit, the following terms of eligibility must be met prior to the start of the semester for which the credit is being requested:

-(a) Full time for 4 years or more,
+(a) Full time as a benefits-eligible employee for four years or more; OR

 Work need not be continuous, so long as cumulative breaks-in-service do not exceed cumulative actual service.

 Employees who have met all eligibility requirements and then either officially retire from the College, or leave work due to a disability or death, will remain eligible for the program.